History of Jainism: Mahavira and the Buddhist Relation

-According to Jain tradition, Mahavira was born into a royal family in Kundagrama, near the major ancient city of Vaishali (in modern-day Bihar).
+Mahavira (c.
+6th century BCE), the 24th tirthankara, is recognized by scholars as a reformer of the pre-existing community established by Parshvanatha rather than the founder of a new religion.
+Born in Kundagrama near Vaishali, he attained omniscience (Kevala Jnana) after 12 years of asceticism.

+As a contemporary of Gautama Buddha, Mahavira's life provides a crucial anchor point for early Indian chronology.
+Early Buddhist texts frequently refer to him as Nigantha Nataputta ("The Bondless Son of the Nata Clan) and describe his followers, the Niganthas, as a significant, established ascetic community distinct from the Buddhists.
+(Note: The Buddha tried ascetic methods found in Jainism, abandoned that path and taught the Middle Way instead.
+The Buddha disagreed with the Mahavira's concept of soul or self (jiva).
+Similarly, he found the Jain theory of karma and rebirths incompatible and inflexible with his own ideas for these.)
+The two communities were prominent competitors for followers and patronage, particularly among the merchant (vaishya) groups.
+Mahavira also faced rivalry from Makkhali Gosala, the founder of the Ājīvika sect, who is described in Jain texts as an early companion of Mahavira before breaking away to preach fatalism.
+According to Svetambara, there were eight schisms (Nihvana) during the time of Mahavira.
+The primary archaeological evidence for the Ājīvikas is the Barabar Caves in Bihar.
+These are the oldest rock-cut caves in India, dedicated by Emperor Ashoka in the 3rd century BCE.
+Their austere design provided a model for later Jain and Buddhist rock-cut monasteries.

 At age 30, he renounced worldly life and undertook intense ascetic practices for over 12 years before attaining omniscience (Kevala Jnana).
 For the next 30 years, he traveled extensively through the Ganges basin, teaching the path to liberation.
-Jain tradition venerates him as the 24th and final Tirthankara of the current cosmic age.
 His liberation (moksha) is traditionally held to have occurred at Pawapuri (also in Bihar), an event marking the beginning of the Jain Vira Nirvana Samvat calendar era.
 The night of his nirvana are commemorated by Jains as Diwali at the same time that Hindus celebrate it.

 His chief disciple, Indrabhuti Gautama, is said to have attained omniscience the night that Mahavira achieved nirvana from Pawapuri.
 Following Mahavira's death, leadership of the Jain community passed to his ganadhara (chief disciple) Sudharmaswami (d.
 600 BCE).
 He is traditionally regarded as the head of the sangha from whom the entire historical monastic lineage is traced.
 He was succeeded by Jambuswami (d.
 463 BCE) who is regarded as the last omniscient being by Jain traditions.

-During this period, the Jain (Nigantha) and Buddhist communities were prominent competitors for followers and patronage, particularly among the merchant (vaishya) groups.
-Their frequent philosophical debates, preserved in both Jain and Buddhist texts, shaped the religious landscape of ancient India.
 Traditional Jain accounts also name early kings of the Haryanka dynasty, such as Bimbisara, Ajatashatru and Udayin, as patrons, though external historical verification for this varies.

-According to Svetambara, there were eight schisms (Nihvana).
-Several works of non-canonical literature were composed by Śvetāmbara monks.
-Therefore, the scriptural literature of the Śvetāmbara sect is rich and detailed.

-Jainism is related to an extinct Indian religious tradition named Ājīvika.
-The latter is mentioned in ancient texts of Buddhism and of the Śvetāmbara sect of Jainism, and it is attributed to Makkhali Gosala, a contemporary of the Buddha and Mahavira.
-Bhagavati Sutra, one of the 45 canonical scriptures of the Śvetāmbara sect of Jainism refers to the Ajivika founder as Gosala Mankhaliputta ("son of Mankhali").
-The text depicts Gosala as having been a disciple of Mahavira for a period of six years, after which the two fell out and parted ways. Śvetāmbara text Bhagavati Sutra mentions a debate, disagreement and then "coming to blows" between factions led by Mahavira and by Gosala.
-Jainism also flourished under the Nanda Empire (424–321 BCE).
-Both Ajivika and Jainism championed asceticism.
-This is the earliest documented schism between Mahavira and a likely disciple of his.
-The primary archaeological evidence for the Ājīvikas is the Barabar Caves in Bihar.
-These are the oldest rock-cut caves in India, dedicated by Emperor Ashoka in the 3rd century BCE.
-Their austere design provided a model for later Jain and Buddhist rock-cut monasteries.